-The schools recognises and reinforces through staff training that there is a mandatory duty for teachers to report disclosures on FGM about females under 18 years of age.
+The school recognises and reinforces through staff training that there is a mandatory duty for teachers to report disclosures on FGM about females under 18 years of age.
 The Serious Crime Act 2015 sets out a duty on professionals (including teachers) to notify police when they discover that FGM appears to have been carried out on a girl under 18.
-Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out; and discuss any such cases with the safeguarding lead and children's social care.
+Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out; and discuss any such cases with the Safeguarding Lead and Children's Social Care.